jina-ai/jina/docs/tutorials/scale-out.md

 )
 ```

-If you open your workspace directory, you'll find we created 2 shards to store your indexed `Documents`:
+Now open your workspace directory, you'll find we created 2 shards to store your indexed `Documents`:
 `YOUR-WORKSPACE-DIR/PQLiteIndexer/0/` and `YOUR-WORKSPACE-DIR/PQLiteIndexer/1/`.

 ### Different POOLING Strategies